map583-2019/AgeEstimation/README.md

 cp_part.ipynb: This file to generate a smaller dataset in order to debug the code more quickly <br>

 ### Data
-The data could be found here: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/ Currently we are working on 1-GB WIKI Face-Only data set
+The data could be found here: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/ <br>
+Currently we are working on 1-GB WIKI Face-Only data set.

+Data Description